 - Building and maintaining relationships with prospective employers of graduates in Ireland and abroad by attending careers events organised by companies, by visiting companies, meeting with representatives of companies in the Careers Service, attending presentations given by companies for students, producing an employer newsletter, offering a range of services to employers to advertise vacancies and requesting feedback from them on their recruitment process.
 We also advise employers on suitable times for presentations and interviews.

-- Organising sign up sheets for presentations and skills sessions organised by employers and collecting completed application forms for some employers by a specified closing date.
+- Organising booking arrangements for presentations and skills sessions organised by employers.
 In some cases we draw up schedules of interviews for employers.

 - Ensuring that recruitment agencies that contact the Careers Service to advertise opportunities have genuine vacancies and are not simply building a database of potential candidates.